yabhq/laravel-scout-mysql-driver/README.md

 Console Command <div id="console-command"></div>
 ---------------

-The command `php artisan scout:mysql-index {model?}` is included to manage the `FULLTEXT` indexes needed for `NATURAL_LANGUAGE`and `BOOLEAN` modes.
+The command `php artisan scout:mysql-index {model?}` is included to manage the `Fulltext` indexes needed for `NaturalLanguage`and `Boolean` modes.

 If the  model parameter is omitted the command will run with all Model's with the `Laravel\Scout\Searchable` trait and a MySQL connection within the  directories defined in the `scout.mysql.model_directories` Laravel configuration value.

 ### Creating Indexes

-Pass the command a Model to create a `FULLTEXT` index for all of the Model's `FULLTEXT` compatible fields (`CHAR`,`VARCHAR`,`TEXT`) returned from the Model's `toSearchableArray()` method.
+Pass the command a Model to create a `Fulltext` index for all of the Model's `Fulltext` compatible fields (`CHAR`,`VARCHAR`,`TEXT`) returned from the Model's `toSearchableArray()` method.
 The index name will be the result of the Model's `searchableAs()` method.